-Our vision is to be a clear and compassionate voice for spiritual transformation in Hixson and beyond.
+Our vision is to be an agent of spiritual transformation to the glory of God in in Hixson and beyond.

 Our mission is to make disciples who intentionally worship God, serve people, share Jesus, give generously, and disciple others.